Otto Wegener

-Otto Wegener (20 January 1849, in Helsingborg – 4 February 1924, in Paris) was a Swedish-born French portrait photographer.
+Otto Wegener (20 January 1849 – 4 February 1924) was a Swedish-born French portrait photographer.

 Biography

-He moved to Paris to open a photographic studio when he was eighteen.
+Wegener was born in Helsingborg, Sweden and moved to Paris to open a photographic studio when he was eighteen.
 Where and how he learned photography is unknown.
 He quickly gained a reputation as a professional; specializing in photographs of cultural and entertainment personalities.
 He signed his works with "OTTO", in gold letters, to match the sign above the door of his studio.
 He eventually came to occupy four floors of the building.